KEisenhart/Course3/README.md

 characters such as dashes, commas, and left/right parens.
 To follow the recommendations of our instructors, I also made each variable lowercase though to be honest, I would have preferred to leave them mixed case for ease of reading.
 But, I didn't.
-Either way, the naming of the variables is now tidier and easier to search on, process, etc. This addressed step 4 of our assignment.
+Either way, the naming of the variables is now tidier and easier to search on, process, etc. This addressed STEP 4 of our assignment.

 I assigned real world meanings to the activities, replacing values 1-6 with WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.
-This addressed step 3 of our assignment.
+This addressed STEP 3 of our assignment.

 To reduce the number of files required I went on a merging effort.
 I merged all the test data together which